I started this blog as somewhere to comment on issues that are in the news and on my mind.

 The blog also brings together in one place posts that first appeared elsewhere on the web.
-I have posted on sites including Dale & Co., Liberal Democrat Voice, the Guardian Housing Network blog, LSE British Politics & Policy, the Policy Press blog, and Bristol Running Resource.
-Cross-posts were pretty regular until a year ago.
+I have posted on sites including Dale & Co., Liberal Democrat Voice, the Guardian Housing Network blog, LSE British Politics & Policy blog, LSE Impact of Social Sciences blog, The Conversation UK, and the Policy Press blog.
+My posts also appear quite regularly at Guerilla Policy.
+Cross-posts were pretty regular when I started out.
 They are now rather less frequent.

 Outside the blogosphere I am Professor of Public Policy and Head of the School for Policy Studies at the University of Bristol.
 My research interests encompass UK housing policy; housing economics and housing markets; the economics of social and public policy; public management; and theorizing the policy process.
 My publications include papers in journals such as Housing Studies, Policy & Politics, Local Government Studies and New Political Economy.
 I have edited four books.
 Most recently, I co-edited the Sage Library in Housing Economics with Professor Ken Gibb of Glasgow University.
 To find out a bit more you can head to my university website here or my personal site: alex-marsh.net

 I am on the editorial boards of the academic journals Housing Studies and Policy & Politics.